1.

 37.

 Wainwright, C. & Paul Mellon Centre for Studies in British Art.
-Chapter 5 - Fonthill Abbey. in The romantic interior: the British collector at home, 1750-1850 109–146 (Published for the Paul Mellon Centre for Studies in British Art by Yale University Press, 1989).
+Chapter 5 - Fonthill Abbey. in The romantic interior: the British collector at home, 1750-1850 109–146 (Published for the Paul Mellon Centre for Studies in British Art by Yale University Press, New Haven, Conn; London, 1989).

 38.